yrapop01/yrapop01.github.io/python/index.md

 ## Sets and Dictionaries

 Sets and dictionaries are implemented in python with hashtables.
+They are defained using curly brackets.

 ```python
 # Define a set of strings: